Kentucky to tax certain online sales starting July 2018

 Kentucky has enacted an economic nexus bill similar to the South Dakota measure currently under review by the Supreme Court of the United States.
 It takes effect July 1, 2018.

-Under Kentucky HB 366, any remote retailer selling tangible personal property (TPP) or digital property delivered or transferred electronically to a purchaser in the state is required to collect and remit sales and use tax if in the previous or current calendar year it:
+Under Kentucky HB 366 (and HB 487), any remote retailer selling tangible personal property (TPP) or digital property delivered or transferred electronically to a purchaser in the state is required to collect and remit sales and use tax if in the previous or current calendar year it:

 - Sold TPP or digital property that was delivered or transferred electronically to a purchaser in Kentucky in 200 or more separate transactions; or